The Preppie Murder: Production

 The film was shot mostly in Los Angeles, but some exterior shots took place in New York City.
 Mike Sheehan, who investigated the case, served as a consultant.
-Jennifer Levin's parents declined involvement; her father called it "exploitative".
+Jennifer Levin's parents Steve and Ellen declined involvement; her father called it "exploitative".
 Linda Fairstein and Jack Litman also declined involvement.
 Director John Herzfeld wanted to tell Jennifer Levin's story and "clear a little of the mud off her".

 Release

 The Preppie Murder aired September 24, 1989, on ABC.
 It was released on home video in November 1993.

 Reception

 Howard Rosenberg of the Los Angeles Times called it "vexing, powerful and heartbreaking—yet strangely enigmatic".
 John Leonard of New York called it "pointless" and compared it negatively to Linda Wolfe's book, Wasted: The Preppie Murder.
 John J. O'Connor of The New York Times wrote that the film's denunciation of the press as exploitative was ironic, as it "merely warms up the old headlines it pretends to abhor."